Chelmy88/temporal_downscaling/README.md

 Source code for: Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach

-Adrien Michel, Varun Sharma, Hendrik Huwald, Michael Lehning
+Adrien Michel, Varun Sharma, Michael Lehning, and Hendrik Huwald

+International Journal of Climatology, 2021

-School of Architecture, Civil and Environmental Engineering, Ecole Polytechnique Fédérale de Lausanne (EPFL), Lausanne, Switzerland}
+School of Architecture, Civil and Environmental Engineering, Ecole Polytechnique Fédérale de Lausanne (EPFL), Lausanne, Switzerland

 WSL Institute for Snow and Avalanche Research (SLF), Davos, Switzerland

 ## Introduction
 This repository contains the source code of the analysis presented in the paper:
-Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach, currently under review in the International Journal of Climatology.
+Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach, published in the International Journal of Climatology.

 This code can be used to perform temporal downscaling of meteorological time series from daily to hourly timesteps and to perform the quality assessment described in the paper.

 ## Code provided
 The code to perform the temporal downscaling is provided in the directory